Miss Banner and Mrs Herron's Class Home Learning

 Reception Home Learning -

-Check the blog to see which phonemes we have covered in phonics and then watch the video and practise singing the songs and doing the actions.
-Video is here - https://www.youtube.com/watch?v=_s-1sxzjPX8
+Check your sheets that were in book bags to see what we have covered in phonics and then watch the video and practise singing the songs and doing the actions.
+Video is here - https://www.youtube.com/watch?v=_s-1sxzjPX8.
+Now ask your child to think of words containing any of the sounds we have covered.
+Can they identify if the sound comes at the start, middle or end of the word.

 If you have a printer there are some extra practice sheets for each of the graphemes in Jolly Phonics - https://www.jollylearning.co.uk/resource-bank/cartoonito-activity-sheets/

-Go on a phonic hunt around the house or garden and find things beginning with a certain sound.
+Go on a phonic hunt around the house or garden and find things containing a certain sound.

 Look through your books at home, do a sound search and see how many of one sound you can find.